One dead, one injured in Crown Range crash

 The exact site of the crash was not given.

-In an update this evening police said one person died at the scene, while earlier a St John spokesman said one person was airlifted to Lakes District Hospital in a moderate condition.
+In an update last night, police said one person died at the scene, while earlier a St John spokesman said one person was airlifted to Lakes District Hospital in a moderate condition.

 An inquiry is under way.